asiahaslam/simon/README.md

 This deliverable demonstrates converting the JavaScript application into a web application by implementing a web service that listens on a network port for HTTP requests.

 My notes: I learned a lot reading through the instruction for this assignment.
 Like the JavaScript, I still feel like a have a lot to learn about creating a service.
 However, I'm excited to learn more about it while working on my startup.

+# simon-db

+This deliverable demonstrates using a database service, MongoDB, to persistently save data.

+My notes: I learned about using MongoDB to store data.
+Adding that functionality changed less things than I expected.
+I'm still figuring out how to use this on my startup project.